RuneSkovrupHansen/rust/README.md

 A good way to write Rust is to make it impossible to represent invalid states, this allows Rust type system to come into effect at compile-time and forces the programmer to handle all possible cases at compile-time.

+Ranges are lazily computed at runtime, does not store all values in memory.

 # Hello, world!